 The height is easily adjustable, again meaning you can be as close as possible to baby.
 Best of all each end can be raised and lowered independently, which is fab for reflux babies.

 The sides of the cot are made of fabric, with breathable mesh panels to prevent suffocation.

 The side of the cot facing the bed has a simple squeeze and release mechanism to enables it to quickly and easily raised or lowered with just one hand.
 This is brilliant, but we’ve only ever had the side down, since that’s its purpose after all.
 Besides which, even with the side down there’s a lip next to the bed which prevents the baby from rolling out of the cot.
 Yeah, about that…

-Safety Feature of the Chicco Next to Me Dream Cot
+Chicco Next to Me Safety Review